 In our Crown Your Town competition we have asked everyone in Australia to tell us in 70 words or less why their town, city, suburb or area is the best and which (registered) charity or local community club or school NOW FINANCE can donate the $2,000 winnings to.

 Out of all the answers our panel have selected 5 candidates.
-One of these candidates is Amy.
-She crowned the city of Brisbane in Queensland and nominated the charity Zig Zag Young Women’s Resource Centre Inc. Read Amy’s nomination on our Facebook page and below:
+One of these candidates is Charlotte.
+She crowned the suburb Belmont in Western Australia and nominated Carlisle Primary School as her good cause.
+Read Charlotte’s nomination on our Facebook page and below:

 To get to know the candidates better, we have interviewed every one of them.
-You can read Amy’s interview below, and click the links to read the other candidate’s interviews:
+You can read Charlotte’s interview below, and click the links to read the other candidate’s interviews: